rage/programming-23/data/part-9/3-encapsulation.md

 </programming-exercise>

-Let's now have a look at a class with two private attributes and getters and setters for both:
+The following example has a class with two private attributes, along with getters and setters for both.
+Please try the program out with different values passed as arguments:

 ```python
 class Player: